tmarrs/json-at-work-examples/appendix-a/README.md

 `jq` works with and depends on [`cURL`](#install-curl)

 ## Install `cURL`
 [`cURL`](http://curl.haxx.se/) provides the ability to communicate over multiple protocols, including HTTP.
-We use this to make HTTP calls to RESTful APIs from the command line.
+Use this to make HTTP calls to RESTful APIs from the command line.

 ### Install `cURL` on Mac OS X
 Just like with Linux, `cURL` may already be installed on your Mac.
 Check it as follows: